On Separable $\A^2$ and $\A^3$-forms

 \section{Abstract}

-In this note, we shall prove that any $\A^3$-form over a field $k$ of characteristic zero is trivial provided it has a locally nilpotent derivation satisfying certain properties.
-We shall also show that the result of T. Kambayashi on the triviality of separable $\A^2$-forms over a field $k$ extends to $\A^2$-forms over any one-dimensional Noetherian domain containing $\bQ$.
+In this paper, we will prove that any $\A^3$-form over a field $k$ of characteristic zero is trivial provided it has a locally nilpotent derivation satisfying certain properties.
+We will also show that the result of T. Kambayashi on the triviality of separable $\A^2$-forms over a field $k$ extends to $\A^2$-forms over any one-dimensional Noetherian domain containing $\bQ$.

 { {{\bf Keywords.} Polynomial Algebra, $\A^n$-form, Separable Extension, Locally Nilpotent Derivation.}}

 { {{\bf AMS Subject classifications (2010)}.
 Primary: 14R10; Secondary: 13B25; 12F10, 14R25, 13A50}}.